IT-chris-k/osticket-prereqs/README.md

 then click OK.
 To check if everything is done correctly, search the loopback address on the web browser.
 (127.0.0.1).

+IIS is an internet based web server used to exchange web content with internet users.
+In this case , it will be used to host the osTicket ticketing program.

 </p>
 <br />